open-telemetry/opentelemetry.io/content/en/blog/2024/integrate-datadog-traces-into-otel-stack/index.md

 - `set(trace_id.string, cache["combined_trace_id"]) where cache["combined_trace_id"] != nil`
   and finally we set the `trace_id` for this span with the string concatenation.

-To see it working, let’s run our example again, with a different `docker compose` file and then execute the same API call as before:
+To see it working, run your example again, with a different `docker compose` file and then execute the same API call as before:

 ```bash